Moral Vanity, Not Courage

 Today the most powerful leader in the world spoke at a public forum and during the question and answer period listened to a speech by an ordinary American who attacked his policies and his presidency.
 The back and forth is here:

 Q You never stop talking about freedom, and I appreciate that.
 But while I listen to you talk about freedom, I see you assert your right to tap my telephone, to arrest me and hold me without charges, to try to preclude me from breathing clean air and drinking clean water and eating safe food.
 If I were a woman, you'd like to restrict my opportunity to make a choice and decision about whether I can abort a pregnancy on my own behalf.
-You are --
+You are --The moral vanity of the questioner is breathtaking.
+Here he is telling the most powerful man in the world that he's afraid of him and what happens?
+The President lets him speak and then answers.

 THE PRESIDENT: I'm not your favorite guy.
 Go ahead.
 (Laughter and applause.)
 Go on, what's your question?